benwilcock/spring-cloud-gateway-demo/docs/runtime-discovery-and-service-hiding.md

 benwilcock/scg-demo-service    latest              33340b97b834        21 hours ago        260MB
 ```

-> Note: you may have chosen different image names.
+> Note: you may have chosen different image names to these.

-### Creating the Docker Compose group
+### Creating the Docker Compose file

 Use [this file][8] as a guide.
-The goal here is to only expose the Gateway directly and to hide the Registry and the Greeting Service.
+The goal here is to only expose the Gateway directly to the outside world and to hide the Registry and the Greeting Service inside the docker network.
 There are some things to remember.
 The Docker images names must match the images that you built.
-The ports must match the ports you configured (`8080` by default for Gateway and Service, `8761` for the Registry).
-You'll notice that in our code we have injected the location of the Registry into the other servers at runtime using the JAVA_OPTS environment variable.
+The ports must match the ports you configured (`8080` by default for the Gateway and the Greeting Service when starting from scratch, `8761` for the Registry).
+You'll notice that in our code we have injected the location of the Registry into the other servers at runtime using the `JAVA_OPTS` environment variable.
 Inside the Docker network, the Registry can be reached on `http://registry:8761/eureka`.

 [1]: https://www.docker.com/products/docker-desktop
 [2]: https://buildpacks.io/docs/app-journey/